Paaks/Employee_poc_spring/README.md

 •	Tomcat
 •	Angular Webpack.

+## Upload.

+Use the template employee_template_to_upload.xlsx file to do bulk upload of employees.

 ## Development server

 Run main class to start up embeded Tomcat server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.